Set up monitoring before your Proxmox host melts down at 2am.

 - Loki 3.6.0 - Log aggregation

-- AlertManager 0.29.0 - Alert routing and notifications
+- AlertManager 0.29.0 - Alert routing

 - Proxmox PVE Exporter 3.5.5 - Proxmox metrics collector